 City of Ipswich Biosecurity Plan 2018-2023

-The Biosecurity Act 2014 requires each local government in Queensland produce a biosecurity plan that prioritises invasive species management based on inherent risk.
+The Ipswich Biosecurity Plan prioritises invasive species management based on inherent risk.

 The purpose of the Biosecurity Plan is to improve invasive pest management within the Ipswich LGA by: